whatisnuclear/website/advanced-reactors.md

 ## *Generation-IV* vs. *Advanced*

-Related to definition 2, in 2000, experts in the international nuclear power community came together to in the Generation-IV International Forum (GIF) to help guide the industry's path forward.
+Related to definition 2, in 2000, experts in the international nuclear power community came together in the Generation-IV International Forum (GIF) to help guide the industry's path forward.
 Over 100 experts looked through 130 reactor types proposed and chose [the 6 most promising reactor types](https://www.gen-4.org/gif/jcms/c_40465/generation-iv-systems) that they